Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 1. Commonwealth Fusion Systems (CFS) — The Google Bet

 The Technology: High-temperature superconducting (HTS) tokamaks.
+A tokamak is a donut-shaped chamber that uses powerful magnetic fields to contain plasma (super-heated gas) hot enough to fuse atoms.
 Think of it as the “classic” approach to fusion, but with magnets so powerful they can shrink the entire reactor to a fraction of traditional designs.

 The Milestone: In June 2025, Google signed a 200 MW Power Purchase Agreement (PPA) with CFS for their first commercial reactor in Virginia.
 This wasn’t a press release.
 It was a legally binding contract for electricity from a fusion reactor that doesn’t exist yet.